Licensed to practice in Virginia and accepts 11 insurances. Specializes in Life Transitions, Women's Issues, Anxiety and 10 more.

 Hi, I'm Daija Monroe, Licensed Professional Counselor and founder of Monroe Behavioral Insight Consulting.
 I'm so glad you're here and I want you to know that finding the courage to seek support is something to be proud of.
 I'm a Virginia-based therapist with over seven years of experience working with individuals across a wide range of life experiences and challenges.
 I have experience in community mental health, forensic mental health, crisis intervention, and school-based settings which means I bring a well-rounded, real-world understanding of how life, systems, and mental health intersect.
 My work is rooted in creating a space that feels genuinely safe where you don't have to perform, pretend, or have it all figured out before walking through the door.
 I'll be honest with you, I'm not the therapist who will sit quietly and just nod.
 I'm warm, I'm real, and I'm straightforward.
 I believe you deserve a therapist who will actually engage with you, celebrate your wins, and gently challenge you when you need it.
 No sugarcoating, but always with compassion.
 My approach blends evidence-based techniques with genuine human connection.
 I specialize in working with women, young adults, adolescents, first responders, healthcare workers, and immigrants navigating life's most difficult moments.
 Whether you're carrying invisible weight, feeling stuck, or simply ready to finally put yourself first, I want to help you get there.
 Outside of my clinical work I am a mother, author, speaker, and advocate for mental health awareness.
 Life has taught me firsthand that healing is possible even when it feels impossibly far away.
 That lived experience shapes everything about how I show up for my clients.
 You don't have to keep holding it all alone.
 I'm here.

 My ideal clients are people who look like they have it all together on the outside, but on the inside, they're exhausted, overwhelmed, and quietly struggling.
 They're the ones who keep showing up for everyone else while putting themselves last.
 The ones who are juggling work, relationships, motherhood, parenting, school, and responsibilities with a smile on their face while privately feeling drained, disconnected, and unseen.
-I work best with women, young adults, and adolescents who are navigating anxiety, burnout, life transitions, grief, self-esteem challenges, and emotional overwhelm.
+I work best with women, men, young adults, and adolescents who are navigating anxiety, burnout, life transitions, grief, self-esteem challenges, and emotional overwhelm.
 My clients are often high-functioning individuals who overthink everything, struggle to say no, and feel guilty the moment they try to prioritize themselves.
 They may be dealing with people-pleasing patterns, identity loss, perfectionism, or the constant pressure to have it all together all while feeling completely unsupported inside.
 I also work with individuals carrying deeper wounds, those who have experienced trauma, emotional neglect, unhealthy relationships, family conflict, abandonment, exposure to violence, or the pain of having a loved one incarcerated.
 I also support immigrants navigating fear, family separation, and uncertainty.
 Many of my clients have been pretending to be okay for so long that they've lost touch with who they really are.
 If you find yourself withdrawing from others, shutting down, struggling to trust, or feeling like no one truly sees what you're carrying, you are exactly who I created this space for.
 Therapy with me is not about just surviving.
 It's about finally exhaling, reconnecting with yourself, and building a life that actually feels good, not just one that looks good from the outside.
 Whether you're a first responder, a healthcare worker, a busy mom, a student, entreprenuer, or simply someone who has been strong for too long, you deserve a space that is entirely yours.

 Other specialties